 Glucose Management Indicator (GMI): Glucose Management Indicator uses average Sensor glucose data.
-GMI\ can be used as an indicator of how well your glucose levels have been controlled.
+GMI can be used as an indicator of how well your glucose levels have been controlled.

-\The formula is based on the published reference: GMI (%) = 3.31 + 0.02392 x (mean glucose mg/dL) GMI (mmol/mol) = 12.71 + 4.70587 x (mean glucose mmol/L) Reference: Bergenstal, Richard M. et al. 'Glucose Management Indicator (GMI): A New Term for Estimating A1C From Continuous Glucose Monitoring.'
+The formula is based on the published reference:

+GMI (%) = $3.31 + 0.02392 \times (mean glucose mg/dL)$

+GMI (mmol/mol) = $12.71 + 4.70587 \times (mean glucose mmol/L)$

+Reference: Bergenstal, Richard M. et al. 'Glucose Management Indicator (GMI): A New Term for Estimating A1C From Continuous Glucose Monitoring.'
 Diabetes Care, ADA, November 2018.

-- Tap the < symbol on any report to share a screenshot of the report. - Tap the () symbol to view a description of the report. - To view a different report, from any report screen swipe left or right to view the next or previous report. - On all reports except the Daily Graph, you can select to show information about your last 7, 14, 30 or 90 days.
+- Tap the fi symbol (iOS) or < symbol (Android) on any report to share a screenshot of the report. - Tap the symbol to view a description of the report. - To view a different report: - iOS: Tap the dropdown menu above the report. - Android: From any report screen, swipe left or right to view the next or previous report. - On all reports except the Daily Graph, you can select to show information about your last 7, 14, 30 or 90 days.